damayanti-sen/First-Git/README.md

 # First-Git
-First as well as a trial
+First repository as well as a trial
+Changing for first time